CasuallyPassingBy/from-brownian-motion-to-black-scholes/README.md

 **how mathematics, probability, and finance come together to produce the Black–Scholes equation.**

 Instead of memorizing the formula or following a standard derivation, I decided to rebuild the result myself, step by step, from the core ideas of stochastic calculus.
-The goal was to create something that felt rigorous, intuitive, and accessible — the kind of explanation I wish I had when I first became curious about mathematical finance.
+The goal was to create something that felt rigorous, intuitive, and accessible.

 ---